DataBrewery/cubes/doc/server.rst

     * `cut` - see ``/aggregate``
     * `depth` - specify depth (number of levels) to retrieve.
 If not specified, then all levels are returned
+    * `hierarchy` – name of hierarchy to be considered, if not specified, then dimension's default hierarchy is used
     * `page`, `pagesize` - paginate results
     * `order` - order results

     **Response:** dictionary with keys ``dimension`` – dimension name, ``depth`` – level depth and ``data`` – list of records.